geodynamics/aspect/doc/sphinx/user/install/local-installation/using-candi.md

 class="smallcaps">p4est</span>, TRILINOS, and
 finally DEAL.II.

-At the time of this writing (2019), `candi` will install <span class="smallcaps">p4est</span> 2.2, TRILINOS
+At the time of this writing (2022), `candi` will install p4est 2.3.2, Trilinos 12.18.1, and deal.II 9.3.3.
-12.18.1, and DEAL.II 9.3.0.
 We strive to keep
 the development version of ASPECT compatible with the latest release of DEAL.II and the current DEAL.II development version at any